Argentine stocks jump higher, bonds inch upward

 "The abundant liquidity being injected by private pension funds allowed the MerVal to distance itself from turbulence in the U.S.," said Mariano Tavelli, trader with Tavelli and Company brokerage in Buenos Aires.
 Benchmark stock indexes fell in the U.S. on Friday.

-Leading the gainers in Buenos Aires was Telecom (TEC2.BA: Cotización), one of the country's leading telephone companies, which ended up 10.87 percent to 15.8 pesos per share after reporting better-than-expected third-quarter earnings.
+Leading the gainers in Buenos Aires was Telecom (TEC2.BA), one of the country's leading telephone companies, which ended up 10.87 percent to 15.8 pesos per share after reporting better-than-expected third-quarter earnings.

 Telecom is weighted as 4.46 percent of the MerVal index.